 Turnip Cake is also called radish cake in English.
 This dim sum dish is especially popular during the Chinese New Year.
 Some restaurants will also serve turnip cake as a steamed dish.
 However, a lot of people prefer to have the fried version.

 Ham Sui Gok (鹹水角)

 This is a type of deep-fried glutinous rice dumpling.
 Its filling is a mixture of pork and chopped vegetables.
-This results in the wrapping to be sweet and sticky, while the filling is slightly salty with a savoury twist.
+This results in the wrapping being sweet and sticky, while the filling is slightly salty with a savoury twist.

 Wu Gok (芋角)

-Wu Gok is a type of deep-fried taro root croquette.
-These have a crunchy mashed taro exterior with a stuffing made from diced mushrooms, shrimp, pork and scallions.
+Wu Gok is a type of deep-fried dim sum.
+In English, this is called taro root croquette.
+These have a crunchy mashed taro exterior with a stuffing made from diced mushrooms, shrimp, pork, and scallions.